ArduPilot/ardupilot_wiki/dev/source/docs/style-guide.rst

 ArduPilot Style Guide
 =====================

-In order to improve the readability of the ArduPilot code and help new users pick up the code quickly please use the following styles.
+In order to improve the readability of the ArduPilot code, and help new users pick up the code more quickly, please use the following styles.
+Code submitted may be rejected if these styles are not followed.

 .. note::